Super Mario RPG and the Mystery of the Fifth Card Suit

 As I explain in this Mario 101 item, the spade icons on the Super Mario Bros.
 3 map screen are a specific callback to Nintendo’s logo long before the company made video games.
 When it made playing cards, Nintendo’s logo was a stylized spade icon with an “N” in the center.
 This is easy to miss in Super Mario Bros.
-3, because many of the spade icons lead to various card games where you can win items or extra lives.
+3, because many of the spade icons lead to various card games in which you can win items or extra lives.
 You wouldn’t necessarily expect that there’s any more to them than that, but the spade does show up again in Super Mario RPG, which assigns the various playing card suits to the playable characters in that game.

-That’s as far as I’d taken it at least, until I got a comment on that item that I couldn’t answer.
+That’s as far as I’d taken it, at least, until I got a comment on that item that I couldn’t answer.

 I actually played the NES Adventure Island games back in the day.
 The first one was punishingly hard, but the second one a lot less so — and because it came out when I was only nine, I was still big on dinosaurs and therefore really got into it.
 The game debuted months after Super Mario World arrived on the Super NES, so I assume Hudson was very much copying Nintendo in putting their plucky side-scrolling hero on the back of a dinosaur.
-(In this item, I guess what the difference is, technologically-speaking, between the Adventure Island dinos and the kind of mount Nintendo tried and failed to give Mario during his NES days.)
+(In this item, I hypothesize what the difference is, technologically-speaking, between the Adventure Island dinos and the kind of mount Nintendo tried and failed to give Mario during his NES days.)
 Anyway, Adventure Island items hide in eggs that have to be cracked open, and instead of getting a fully-formed dinosaur buddy emerging, Yoshi-style, you get a square icon bearing one of the four playing card suits.

 Adventure Island III, released for the NES in 1992, introduces a fifth dinosaur buddy: Poley (sometimes Pokey) the Tripetaurus, who can do a rolling spin attack, kinda-sorta like Sonic the Hedgehog.

-Center: The Tripetaurus in question.
+Right: The Tripetaurus in question.
 No, there is no such dinosaur as the Tripetaurus.
 It almost seems like someone badly typoed Triceratops?
 More on that later.

 And when you crack open an egg that gives you Poley as a power-up, his icon is a star.